What Is Green Tea Essential Oil?

 5. Remove Under Eye Circles

 Since green tea oil is rich in antioxidants and astringents, it prevents the inflammation of the blood vessels underlying the tender skin that is surrounding the eye area.
 Thus, it helps treat swelling, puffy eyes as well as dark circles.
-Check here to know how to get rid of dark circles with the help of castor oil.

 6. Stimulates Brain